Determined to Cut Back on Plastic Waste, Big Brands Pledge to Eliminate Single-Use Plastic

 Presently, only half of McDonald’s customer packaging comes from renewable, recycled, or certified sources and nearly two-thirds of fiber-based packaging comes from recycled or certified sources.
 An estimated 10 percent of McDonald’s restaurants are globally recycling customer packaging.

 The Walt Disney Company has committed to eliminating single-use plastic straws and plastic stirrers at all owned and operated locations across the globe, which is an estimated reduction of more than 175 million straws and 13 million stirrers each year.

 Along with the reduction of single-use plastic products, the company aims to transition to refillable in-room amenities in their hotels and cruise ships to reduce an estimated 80 percent of plastics in guest rooms.
 To reduce the use of plastics, the company will offer reusable bags at a nominal price and eliminate polystyrene cups across their global owned and operated business.

-Fighting plastic pollution since 2008, IKEA stopped offering plastic shopping bags to its customers across the globe, reducing the use by 50 percent.
+Eliminating single-use plastic waste since 2008, IKEA stopped offering plastic shopping bags to its customers across the globe, reducing the use by 50 percent.
 Last year, the company made a commitment to eliminate single-use plastic products from its home furnishing range globally by 2020.
 This includes straws, plates, cups, freezer bags, garbage bags, and plastic-coated plates and cups.

 IKEA Group will also phase out single-use plastic items offered in customer and co-worker restaurants, bistros, and cafes, including straws, cups, cutlery, plates, and beverage stirrers.